 Sends one teen on an empowering day hike.

 Wilderness on The Water

-For Summer 2020 we are partnering with Resilience Paddle Sports to bring you the wilderness on the water.
-Teens will experience adventure while learning how to kayak and paddle board on the Hudson River.
-Each day they will kayak, paddle board, play games on the water, learn how to conduct water quality tests, read charts, and operate VHF marine radios.
+For Summer 2020 we partnered with Resilience Paddle Sports to bring you the Wilderness on the Water.
+These STEM infused adventures teach teens how to kayak and paddle board while playing games on the Hudson River.
+They also learn about local marine life, how to conduct water quality tests, and climate change’s impact on local waterways.
 Transportation to and from designated sites in Hudson County to the The Shipyard Marina in Hoboken will be provided.
 Also provided will be masks, sunscreen, and snacks.